ST-setdocs-star/shawn-trites-resume/index.md

 ## Professional Summary

-Senior Technical Writer, Solutions Architect, and Proposal Specialist with extensive experience delivering actionable documentation, intelligent solutions, and high‑impact proposal materials for Federal agencies, healthcare organizations, and enterprise environments.
+Senior Technical Writer, Solutions Architect, and Proposal Specialist with extensive experience delivering actionable documentation, intelligent solutions, and high‑impact proposal materials for Government agencies, healthcare organizations, and enterprise environments.
 Expert in creating and maintaining comprehensive IT documentation including user guides, SOPs, playbooks, system‑administrator guides, API and SDK documentation, disaster‑recovery and COOP plans, and compliance materials for diverse technical and non‑technical audiences.
 Documentation is consistently recognized for accuracy, usability, and effectiveness in supporting onboarding, reducing support requests, and increasing adoption of complex systems.
 Deep experience applying Shipley methodology to produce persuasive and compliant RFI and RFP responses, capability matrices, win themes, and customer‑focused proposal narratives.
 Skilled at collaborating with SMEs, product owners, subcontractors, and executives to capture requirements, refine technical details, and translate complex systems into accessible documentation.
+Known for strong organization, editorial precision, thorough research, and the ability to rapidly adopt new systems, frameworks, and technologies.
 Innovative in expanding documentation distribution and learning mechanisms using modern platforms, automation, and multi‑modal delivery methods.
+Skilled in SharePoint administration, workflow automation, metadata optimization, taxonomy design, and semantic search.
+Advanced expertise in AI integration, prompt engineering, and agent development using ChatGPT agents and the Microsoft Power Platform (Power Fx, Power Automate, Power Apps, Forms, and Power BI) to accelerate proposal cycles, modernize knowledge‑management systems, and streamline documentation processes.
+Strong stakeholder engagement and adoption.
+KCS including demand‑driven article creation, templating, collective ownership, iterative knowledge lifecycle management, and continuous improvement within ITIL‑aligned knowledge‑management environments.
+Proven success in SOC, SOX, PCI, HIPAA, Section 508, and WCAG compliance standards‑aligned documentation.

 ---